knikolov2004/msia-423-nikolov/README.md

  docker build -t spotify_classifier .
 ```

-This command builds the Docker image, with the tag `spotify_classifier`, based on the instructions in `Dockerfile`
+This command builds the Docker image, with the tag `spotify_classifier`, based on the instructions in the `Dockerfile`
 and the files existing in this directory.

 ### 4. Running the API calls and RDS/S3 ingestion scripts